linebender/linebender.github.io/content/blog/2026-08-08-hyperbezier/index.md

 An exact circular arc is also within the parameter space, simply when $a == 0$ as well.
 Cubic Béziers, by comparison, only approximate circular arcs.

-There a few other log-aesthetic curves lurking in the parameter space, meaning curvature is simply the arclength raised to a particlar power.
+There a few other log-aesthetic curves lurking in the parameter space, meaning curvature is simply the arclength raised to a particular power.
 Reachable exponents include -3, -2, -1.5, and -0.5 (alternatively, using the convention from the log-aesthetic papers, α can be 1/3, 1/2, 3/2, and 2).
 The last of these is the [circule involute], which is interesting because it is its own parallel curve, among other things.